stackbit-projects/ultra-primrose-9dd8f/content/posts/sklearn-vs-numpy-vs-numba-speed-comparison.md

 1. Sklearn is slower than NumPy and Numba.
 Does that mean we need to ditch Sklearn?
 Obviously not, since the Sklearn function offers much functionality that I not implement.
 But if you sure that you don’t need all of those features, then just use Numpy/Numba implementation.
 2. Numba is faster than Numpy for heavy but simple calculations such as addition, subtraction, multiplication, division, etc. I also notice that when using less NumPy code inside the Numba function, the memory it took is drastically lower.
 3. Numpy and Numba have a similar speed for a more complex algorithm.
 In this kind of situation, I will pick Numpy because it needs less code to write.

-    This is my first time writing a blog, feel free to leave a comment if you notice some kind of mistake or have some suggestion for me.
+If you have any suggestion or question, feel free to reach me out on Linkenid!